 Teas with Weaker Yin Nature but Still Stronger Than Yang: Green teas (stir-fried, steamed), yellow teas, lightly fermented black teas, oolong teas (single-cone, fragrant Tieguanyin, rock teas, Taiwanese high mountain teas, lightly roasted), white teas aged for a moderate time (around 5 years), raw Pu'er teas aged for a moderate time (around 10 years), dark teas aged for a moderate time (around 10 years, excluding ripe Pu'er teas), and lightly fermented ripe Pu'er teas.

 The characteristics of these teas are as follows: the dry leaves are a deeper color, tending towards brownish yellow.
 Roasted oolong teas often exhibit a dark bluish-gray hue with a reddish tint, while black teas tend towards golden yellow.
-The tea infusions from these teas are generally golden yellow to yellow.
+The tea infusions from these teas are generally golden yellow to orange yellow.
 They have a richer aroma, a lower degree of freshness, a slightly thicker mouthfeel, and a higher sweetness level.

 Teas with a Mild Nature

 Some teas that undergo deeper processing have the weakest yin nature and a mild character, tending towards a balance between yin and yang.
-Such teas include: black teas (deeply fermented), oolong teas (single-cone, charcoal-roasted Tieguanyin, rock teas, Taiwanese oolongs, deeply fermented, heavily roasted), white teas aged for a long time (over 8 years), raw Pu'er teas aged for a long time (over 20 years), dark teas aged for a long time (over 20 years, excluding ripe Pu'er teas), and deeply fermented ripe Pu'er teas.
+Such teas include: black teas (deeply fermented), oolong teas (single-cone, Charcoal-roasted Tieguanyin, rock teas, Taiwanese oolongs, deeply fermented, heavily roasted), white teas aged for a long time (over 8 years), raw Pu'er teas aged for a long time (over 20 years), dark teas aged for a long time (over 20 years, excluding ripe Pu'er teas), and deeply fermented ripe Pu'er teas.

 The dry leaves of these teas are typically very dark, tending towards reddish-brown and black.
 The tea infusions from these teas are generally red to brown.
 They have a lower aroma, a rich mouthfeel, and a high sweetness level.